 Identities can be used in just about any situation.
 Some are more common than others like a logo design or stationery package.
 Then you have oddball identities like moving billboards or environmental graphics that while are unique sometimes catch you off guard.
 Below are some basic examples of identities in use today:

 And here are some modern approaches

 Thinking outside the box or in is a great way to make your brand and identity stand out.
-While you don’t have to reinvent the wheel, you do need to be careful with the form because most people value function more.
-If a product or good doesn’t function, form should be the least of the product maker’s worry.
+While you don’t have to reinvent the wheel, you do need to be careful with the form because most people value functions more.
+If a product or good doesn’t function, the form should be the least of the product maker’s worry.

 Form Follows Function

 In any good design, a great principle to follow is Form Follows Function.
 The form of design(shape, size, height, width, etc...) should always be based around its function.
 Applying identities to furniture, apparel, or environmentally based objects is a great example of this principle.
 Using this ideal, your identities transform into an extensive collection of visuals that tie your brand together.